scds/intro-r/lessons/lesson4d.md

 </details>

 ## Lesson Objectives
-- Use data frames to create two dimensional containers with elements of multiple data types
+- Use lists to create containers with elements of multiple data types

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.